Quantum Generative Modeling of Single-Cell transcriptomes: Capturing Gene-Gene and Cell-Cell Interactions: Introduction

 \section{Introduction}

-Single-cell RNA sequencing (scRNA-seq) has revolutionized our understanding of biology by providing a snapshot of gene expression within individual cells\cite{hwang_lee_bang_2018}.
-This capability allows us to explore the unique molecular signatures that define a cell's identity and function, a phenomenon known as cellular heterogeneity.
-Gene expression isn't a simple, linear process; it's a complex dance of interacting genes that form intricate gene regulatory networks (GRNs) which are fundamental to a cell's proper function\cite{GRN_ref}.
+Single-cell RNA sequencing (scRNA-seq) has transformed modern biology by enabling gene expression profiling at single-cell resolutions \cite{zheng2017massively,haque2017practical}.
+This capability allows researchers to explore the molecular signatures that define individual cell identities and functions, thereby revealing the complexity of cellular heterogeneity.
+Gene expression, however, is not a linear process--it arises from intricate, nonlinear interactions among genes that form dynamic gene regulatory networks (GRNs) essential for cellular functions \cite{GRN_ref}.